An MBA is one of the most versatile master’s degrees students can earn, and online programs make them more accessible than ever.

 Entrepreneurship

 An MBA in Entrepreneurship can help prepare students who want to start and operate their own businesses.
-Through courses in management, entrepreneurial finance, innovation, new venture creation, and more, students will learn the necessary skills to establish and run a company successfully.
+Through courses in management, entrepreneurial finance, innovation, and new venture creation, students will learn the necessary skills to establish and run a company successfully.

 Information Technology

 An MBA in Information Technology combines business and tech skills.
 An MBA in Information Technology will provide the necessary training for those seeking management roles in IT, information security systems, software development, or IT infrastructure.
-Classes in this concentration typically include project management, database development and applications, enterprise systems deployment, and more.
+Classes in this concentration typically include project management, database development and applications, and enterprise systems deployment.

 International Business

-Globally-minded students may be drawn to an MBA in International Business, which covers topics like global supply chain management, importing and exporting, foreign trade, international communications, and more.
+Globally-minded students may be drawn to an MBA in International Business, which covers topics like global supply chain management, importing and exporting, foreign trade, and international communications.
 Graduates with an MBA in International Business can work as global marketing directors, international logistics coordinators, and international trade compliance managers, among other roles.

 Sustainability

-An increasingly popular MBA concentration is Sustainability, which focuses on environmentally-friendly business practices.
-These programs blend coursework in environmental management and strategy, sustainable investing and marketing, climate change law and policy, and more.
+An increasingly popular MBA concentration is Sustainability, which focuses on environmentally friendly business practices.
+These programs blend coursework in environmental management and strategy, sustainable investing and marketing, and climate change law and policy.
 Upon graduation, you’ll be prepared to work in roles as a director of compliance, sustainability consultant, supply chain and logistics coordinator, and more.

 Career trajectories